644/srcom-ils/README.md

 # srcom-ils
-Use speedrun.com's API to mass download all Individual Levels for a game with bash in parallel
+This is an example of how to use speedrun.com's API to download ILs in bulk.
+Works for DMC3SE.